-On the morning of June 3, 2025, an unusual astronomical phenomenon will occur in the sky - a parade of planets, which astronomers call alignment.
-All the planets of the Solar System - from Mercury to Neptune - will be on one side of the Sun, gathering in a sector of the sky about 90 degrees wide.
-This event is called an invisible parade, because due to the proximity to the Sun, most of the planets cannot be observed with the naked eye.
+On the morning of June 3, 2025, an unusual astronomical phenomenon will occur in the sky — a parade of planets, which astronomers call an alignment.
+All the planets of the Solar System — from Mercury to Neptune — will be on one side of the Sun, gathered in a sector of the sky about 90 degrees wide.
+This event is called an invisible parade, because most of the planets cannot be observed with the naked eye due to their proximity to the Sun.

-On the morning of June 3, the planets will line up in the following order from the Sun: Venus, Jupiter, Mercury, Uranus, Mars, Neptune and Saturn.
-They will be joined by the Moon, which on June 3 will be near Mars, on June 4 - near Uranus, and on June 5-6 - past Jupiter, Mercury and Venus.
+On the morning of June 3, the planets will line up in the following order from the Sun: Venus, Jupiter, Mercury, Uranus, Mars, Neptune, and Saturn.
+They will be joined by the Moon, which on June 3 will be near Mars, on June 4 — near Uranus, and on June 5–6 — past Jupiter, Mercury, and Venus.
 Despite the fact that the event is unique, it will not be possible to see most of the planets.

 Summer is not the best time to observe the planets: at the latitude of Moscow, the night lasts only 4 hours.
 The main planetary show in early June takes place in the daytime sky, to the right of the Sun, where the human eye is powerless.